 "For real?
-Betcha big sister is spinning in her grave over that."
+Betcha big sister's spinning in her grave over that."

 Spike's eyes never left her.
-"Buffy is the one that asked me to take care of her."
+"Buffy's the one who asked me to take care of her."

 "Whoa, points off for judgment."
 She suddenly had a bad feeling.
 "You didn't make her into a...?"